-Curses were a fact of life in early colonial America.
+Curses were a fact of life in colonial America.
 With limited scientific knowledge, spiritual beliefs reigned supreme.
 And many believed that a curse was a real way of getting back at someone who did you wrong.
-Superstitious European settlers made them, and so did Indians.
-Here are six places where Indian curses were issued:
+Superstitious European settlers made them, and so did Indigenous people.

 The Curse of Charles Island, Milford, Conn.